mephisto1484/ICSE2023-Research-Artifacts-in-Software-Engineering-Publications-Status-and-Trends/tools/mllint(pylint)/readme.md

 usage:

+		pip install mllint
 		$ mllint ${dir} > ${dir}.md

 dir is your dictionaty to detect